A Bootstrap Method for Spectral Statistics in High-Dimensional Elliptical Models: Numerical results

 \subsection{Nonlinear spectral statistics}

-This subsection presents numerical results for nonlinear spectral statistics in a parallel manner to the previous subsection.
-The particular statistics under consideration here are the largest sample eigenvalue $\lambda_1(\hat\Sigma_n)$, and the leading eigengap $\lambda_1(\hat{\Sigma}_n) - \lambda_2(\hat{\Sigma}_n)$.
-The underlying experiments for these statistics were designed in the same manner as before, and Tables~\ref{tab:max} and~\ref{tab:gap} display the results in the same format.
+This subsection looks at how well the proposed bootstrap handles nonlinear spectral statistics.
+The statistics under consideration here are the largest sample eigenvalue $\lambda_1(\hat\Sigma_n)$, and the leading eigengap \smash{$\lambda_1(\hat{\Sigma}_n) - \lambda_2(\hat{\Sigma}_n)$}.
+The underlying experiments for these statistics were designed in the same manner as in Section~\ref{sec:numlss}, and Tables~\ref{tab:max} and~\ref{tab:gap} display the results in the same format as Tables~\ref{tab:x2} and~\ref{tab:log}.
 To a large extent, the favorable patterns that were noted in the results for linear spectral statistics are actually enhanced in the results for nonlinear spectral statistics---in the sense that the bias and standard deviations of the bootstrap estimates are generally smaller here than before.
+Also, in contrast to linear spectral statistics, the results for nonlinear spectral statistics are relatively unaffected by choice 4 for $\Sigma_n$.
+Lastly, under choice (iv) for $\xi_1$, the accuracy for nonlinear spectral statistics is reduced in comparison to other choices of $\xi_1$.
+Nevertheless, the reduction in accuracy under choice (iv) is less pronounced here than it was in the context of linear spectral statistics.
+This makes sense in light of the fact that the statistics $\lambda_1(\hat\Sigma_n)$ and $\lambda_1(\hat{\Sigma}_n) - \lambda_2(\hat{\Sigma}_n)$ do not involve the centering parameter $\vartheta_n(f)$ that was used for linear spectral statistics.
+(Recall from Section~\ref{sec:numlss} that the reduced accuracy for linear spectral statistics under choice (iv) appeared to be related to $\vartheta_n(f)$.)